Orange-OpenSource/conllueditor/README.md

 * `sentsplit id` 	split current sentence at word id (id will be in the second sentence).
 Dependency and Enhanced Dependency relations between the words before and after the split will be deleted.
 * `sentjoin` 	merge current sentence with following
 * `compose id length` 	create a multiword token (MWT).
 The inserted `n-m` line will contain the form of the word with `id`.
 In order to edit or delete a multiword token, click on the multiword bar at the bottom of the dependency tree or graph.
 Setting an end value of 0 deletes the multiword token.
 * `tomwt id form1 form2 [form3 ...]` 	Transform an existing word into a MWT.
 The new MWT keeps the form of the word transformed.
 All other columns are copied to the first member word, except the form which is `form1` from the command line. `form2` etc are used to initialize the form (and lemma) column of the other members of the MWT.
-All members are initially attached to the first member using the fixed depedency relation.
+All members are initially attached to the first member using the fixed dependency relation.
 * `emptyinsert id form [lemma [upos [xpos]]]` 	add a new empty word after word with `id`.
 The new empty word gets the id `id.1`, if it is the first empty word at thihs position.
 If there is already an empty word, the new one will have the id `id.2` etc.
 * `emptydelete id.subid` 	delete empty word with id `id.subid`.